Xiang-Pan/HOBO/REPORT.md

 # TODO:
-- Add time Measure to current BO method and progress bar.
+- Add time measure to current BO method and progress bar.
 - Try to solve the cold-start problem using the feature and best index choice prior.